ctzsnooze/FPV_Australia/README.md

 This site is for recreational FPV drone pilots flying race or freestyle machines.

-The wiki contains links to the relevant legislation.
+The [https://github.com/ctzsnooze/FPV_Australia/wiki](wiki) contains links to the relevant legislation.

 FPV enthusiasts in Australia face a range of Government related regulations, many of which were written before light-weight FPV quadcopter technology existed.
 Many of these regulations are inappropriate for what we do.